 You really can’t beat the weather in southern California.
 It’s sunny nearly every day.
 They get less than 15 inches of rainfall annually.
-Most of it in the winter.
-Before I moved here a friend of mine warned me about the four seasons of California: wildfire, mud slide, earthquake, and summer.
+Most of it is in the winter.
+Before I moved here a friend of mine warned me about the four seasons of California: wildfire, mudslide, earthquake, and summer.

 Every other block you can find a Subway and a Starbucks.
-No shit.
-So if you want to be that douche who writes his movie at the Starbucks feel free.
+So if you want to be that douche who writes his movie at Starbucks feel free.
 You won’t be alone.
-I personally think Starbucks coffee is swill.
-I prefer Dunkin Donuts coffee but there aren’t any in California.
-But that doesn’t stop them from running the commercials anyway and haunting my every waking moment!

 You know what?
 Fuck it.
 This town is sick.